mehedimi/acr-kit/readme.txt

 == Description ==

-Cartnail helps you win back lost sales by automatically detecting abandoned carts and sending timely reminders to customers.
+Abandoned Cart Recover helps you win back lost sales by automatically detecting abandoned carts and sending timely reminders to customers.
 Use email (and optionally SMS/WhatsApp via addons or custom integrations) with unique recovery links that restore the shopper’s cart in a single click.

 Features: